Learning Temporal Resolution in Spectrogram for Audio Classification: Abstract

 \section{Abstract}

 The audio spectrogram is a time-frequency representation that has been widely used for audio classification.
-The temporal resolution of a spectrogram depends on hop size.
-Previous works generally assume the hop size should be a constant value such as ten milliseconds.
-However, a fixed hop size or resolution is not always optimal for different types of sound.
-This paper proposes a novel method, DiffRes, that enables differentiable temporal resolution learning to improve the performance of audio classification models.
+One of the key attributes of the audio spectrogram is the temporal resolution, which depends on the hop size used in the Short-Time Fourier Transform (STFT).
+Previous works generally assume the hop size should be a constant value (e.g., 10 ms).
+However, a fixed temporal resolution is not always optimal for different types of sound.
+The temporal resolution affects not only classification accuracy but also computational cost.
+This paper proposes a novel method, \textbf{DiffRes}, that enables \textbf{diff}erentiable temporal \textbf{res}olution modeling for audio classification.
 Given a spectrogram calculated with a fixed hop size, DiffRes merges non-essential time frames while preserving important frames.
-DiffRes acts as a \enquote{drop-in} module between an audio spectrogram and a classifier, and can be end-to-end optimized.
-We evaluate DiffRes on the mel-spectrogram, followed by state-of-the-art classifier backbones, and apply it to five different subtasks.
-Compared with using the fixed-resolution mel-spectrogram, the DiffRes-based method can achieve the same or better classification accuracy with at least 25\% fewer temporal dimensions on the feature level, which alleviates the computational cost at the same time.
-Starting from a high-temporal-resolution spectrogram such as one-millisecond hop size, we show that DiffRes can improve classification accuracy with the same computational complexity.
+DiffRes acts as a ``drop-in'' module between an audio spectrogram and a classifier and can be jointly optimized with the classification task.
+We evaluate DiffRes on five audio classification tasks, using mel-spectrograms as the acoustic features, followed by off-the-shelf classifier backbones.
+Compared with previous methods using the fixed temporal resolution, the DiffRes-based method can achieve the equivalent or better classification accuracy with at least 25\% computational cost reduction.
+We further show that DiffRes can improve classification accuracy by increasing the temporal resolution of input acoustic features, without adding to the computational cost.